SQream/sqream_docs/guides/operations/setup/recommended_configurations_updated.rst

 5. Install the CUDA drivers:

-   a.
+   #.
 Clear the YUM cache:

       .. code-block:: console